 Do you corrugated boxes in the storage closet or garage?
 Then you have a great tool to make your termite trap.
 Termites love water plus cellulose – so the wet cardboard (contains cellulose) will attract the termites.

-- Pick a number of cardboard pieces (flat strips), wet the cardboard and position where you suspect a termite colony will pass or are already settled.
+- Pick several cardboard pieces (flat strips), wet the cardboard, and position where you suspect a termite colony will pass or are already settled.

 Read Also: What are the best termite bait stations?

 2. Orange Oil